PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

   When no scheduler name is supplied, the pod is automatically scheduled using the default-scheduler.

-  Save this file as `pod1.yaml` and submit it to the Kubernetes cluster.
+  Save this file as `pod1.yaml` and submit it to the PlaidCloud cluster.

   ```shell
   kubectl create -f pod1.yaml